Are You Expressing Your Feelings in Relationships?

 Most experts agree that open communication contributes to good relationships.
-However, one of the most awkward things about sharing strong feelings with another person is getting started.
+However, one of the most awkward things about sharing strong feelings with another person is expressing your feelings in relationships.

 When you want to express your feelings, you first need to get the attention of the other person involved.
 You have to pick a time and place when the other person really wants to hear your feelings.
 Then you need an effective way of getting your message across.
 These factors are especially important when the other person contributed to the way you feel — as in the case of anger in a relationship.

 For openers, you could say something like:

 - “I’d like to talk with you about… Is this a good time?”

 - “I’ve got a problem — could I share it with you?”

 - “Something’s bothering me.
 May I talk with you about it?”

 - “I need your help on…”

 - “I’m really feeling (hurt, scared, angry, sad, worried, excited…”)

 Realize that when you share your feelings, many people will want to help you “feel better” or give you some “advice.”
 If this is okay with you, fine.
 If not — if you just want to ventilate — state what you want: “I really would like you to hear my feelings.
 I’m not looking for advice or comfort, just a chance to ventilate; is that okay with you?”
 If the person slips into the role of advisor or comforter, just gently remind him or her of what you want: “I’d really like to tell you more about what I’m feeling.”